8 Ways to Cut Your Business Tax

-Save with Relevant Life Insurance
+Relevant Life Insurance

 Here are the savings to be made by UK professionals with a relevant life policy compared to personal life insurance:

-Relevant life insurance is designed to enable company directors to arrange death-in-service benefits for both themselves and employees.
+Relevant life insurance is designed to enable company directors to arrange death-in-service benefits for themselves and their employees.
 A relevant life policy is an excellent way of being tax efficient when compared to standard life insurance policies.

 There is reluctance by group life providers to arrange group life cover for fewer than five people.
 So, small businesses and high-earning individuals, especially, can gain from relevant life policies.